198 Million Americans Hit By 'Largest Ever' Voter Records Leak

 IMHO it is a good thing this is open to the wider public, and not just in the hands of a few with the deep pockets to aggregate it.

+It is not ONLY state records it contains additional profiling information.
+The additional information is the thing to worry about here.
+Regardless of the accuracy of the information it could be abused in many ways.
+It could find it's way into other profiling systems and you could be denied a job because the employer doesn't like certain groups and their only source of that information is breaches such as this one.

+The billions spent on elections likely will produce the best profiling data on citizens along

-American voters from all political parties (Score:2)
+American voters from all political parties (Score:3)

 American voters from all political parties